Dark Energy Survey Year 3 Results: Galaxy mock catalogs for BAO analysis: Calibration

 In this work, we make use of the novel technique presented in \citet{calibration}, where an automatic calibration procedure is implemented into the pipeline to enable us to sample the parameter space and provide the values giving the best agreement with the data in a fully automatized way.
 We present the basic idea of this method, while we refer the reader to \citet{calibration} for all the details.

 The first step of the calibration is the determination of the minimal number of mocks that need to be used to get a statistically representative measurement of $w(\theta)$.
 This will allow us to calibrate with a subset of the mocks and use the best-fit parameters for all of them.
 In addition to the number of mocks, we also need to find the optimal area for calibration.
 If the area considered is too small, the determination of $w(\theta)$ will be affected by cosmic variance and it might not be statistically representative.
 To find the minimum number of mocks with the smallest area that we need to use for the calibration (based on a maximum feasible computation time), we have compared $w(\theta)$ from the selected mocks to the mean $\overline{w}(\theta)$ of the full set of mocks as a function of the number of mocks for different areas.
 The results are shown in Fig.~\ref{fig:area_number_mocks}.
 As can be seen in the figure, we need a large number of mocks of $300$ deg$^{2}$ (dotted red line) to obtain a $w(\theta)$ representative of the full sample.
 However, if we consider mocks with the same angular coverage as DES Y3 BAO data we can obtain a good representative of the full $w(\theta)$ by just using five mocks.
 This is the area and number of mocks used for the calibration and it is represented with a black empty circle in Fig.~\ref{fig:area_number_mocks}.
 We choose the combination number of mock-area requiring less computational time to get uncertainties within $2\%$.
-Note that this optimization of the area and number of mocks have been performed using a fixed value for the calibration parameters, $M_1=[13.5, 13.9, 14.5, 13.8, 13.2]$ and $\Delta_{\rm LM}=[1.06, 1.23, 1.97, 3.14, 2.21]$, but our goal here was to determine the size of the representative subset of mocks, not the agreement with the data yet, Therefore, these fixed values do not have an impact on the subset of mocks that will be used for the calibration.
+Note that this optimization of the area and number of mocks have been performed using a fixed value for the calibration parameters, $M_1=[13.5, 13.9, 14.5, 13.8, 13.2]$ and $\Delta_{\rm LM}=[1.06, 1.23, 1.97, 3.14, 2.21]$, but our goal here was to determine the size of the representative subset of mocks, not the agreement with the data yet.
+Therefore, these fixed values do not have a significant impact on the subset of mocks that will be used for the calibration.
+Moreover, we note that the chosen $2\%$ accuracy is somewhat arbitrary.
+As it can be seen in Fig.~\ref{fig:area_number_mocks}, considering more mocks provides a better agreement.
+However, we have verified that $2\%$ is enough for our purposes, guaranteeing uncertainties within $1\sigma$, and it still allows us to use a reduced number of mocks per point in the calibration.

 Once we have determined how many mocks and which area we will use for the calibration, we need to start sampling the parameter space to determine the best-fit parameters.
 The main idea is to sample a given hypercube in the parameter space.
 In each point we generate five mocks using the DES Y3 BAO mask, measure $w(\theta)$, and compute the value of the $\chi^2$ of the measured $w(\theta)$ in the mocks to the real measurements: